 This somehow resembles commentary since it also analyzes an event and may comment on the current affairs.
 Obviously, in order to be able to do that, news agencies may include copyrighted material in their programs.

 Transformative Use: The Additional Scale

 The transformative use is a recent addition to the law of copyright.
 This scale looks at the used copyrighted work from a different perspective.
 The term “transformative” means that the work has been used in a completely unexpected or different way from the original one.
-A good example would be parody.
+A good example would be a parody.
 Parody is “a work that ridicules another, usually well-known work, by imitating it in a comic way.”
 The nature of parody requires borrowing a big part of the original work; therefore, even if it contradicts the four factors, it does not violate copyright regulations.
 Another example is making audio and video remixes which also introduces the original work in a “transformative” form.
 Transformative use is relatively new law; therefore it takes into consideration the up-to-date purposes and usage of copyrighted material on the Internet.

 To Wrap Things Up

 Fair use copyright is an indispensable part of the copyright law.
-It aims to balance between the restrictions required to protect the owners of intellectual property, and the flexibility of expression.
+It aims to balance between the restrictions required to protect the owners of intellectual property and the flexibility of expression.
 Protecting creativity is the motive behind establishing copyrights.
-Therefore, it would have been empty-talk if the law does not protect the fair use of copyrighted words for the right purposes and suitable conditions.
+Therefore, it would have been empty-talk if the law does not protect the fair use of copyrighted works for the right purposes and suitable conditions.
 Digital marketing specialists and business owners usually deal with copyrighted material and creative works.
 For that reason, it is a must to understand what they should or should not use while creating content, for example, or even making marketing campaigns for products.
 Commercials, photos, videos, and almost all sorts of content are subject to copyrights.
 So, marketers and agencies should be careful in order to avoid legal penalties.